MuhtasimTanmoy/notebook/Course/Distributed System.md

 # Fault Tolerance
 - Use of leader in distributed concensus
-    - Original Paxos dnt have a leader
+    - Original Paxos dont have a leader
-    - First round to elect a leadr, second to decide
+    - First round to elect a leader, second to decide
     - In raft, leader elected.
-So speeds up by factor of two.
+So speeds up by factor of two
-    - Sequence of leaders identified by followers using term.
+    - Sequence of leaders identified by followers using term
     - Back up.
-Fast.
+Fast
-    - Log Compaction.
+    - Log Compaction
+    - Linearizability
-    - Linearizability - All concurrent parallal requests map to one dimention.
+        - All concurrent parallal requests map to one dimention.

 # ZooKeeper
 - Raft usage requires explicit use in application which gives distributed concensus